DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## dialogue
 Starts playing a dialogue.
-The dialogue needs to be defined in a separate file in.
-If the dialogue is not found, the action will fail on load.
+The dialogue needs to be defined in a separate file in. <br>If the dialogue is not found, the action will fail on load.

 ### Parameters: